 The California solar net energy metering (NEM) program, or regulations created by legislation, few changes throughout the years.
 We currently are in the second version of NEM 2.0.
 This current regulation standard has been favorable to solar energy owners and producers.
 The passage of California AB 327 in 2013 set NEM 2.0’s guidelines, which went into effect at the end of 2016.

-Recently, the California Public Utility Commission formally opened its NEM 3.0.
-They lobbied for heavily, which will change the rules for net metering tariffs for California solar energy system owners.
-Their claim is, “it’s not fair for non-solar customers to be subsidizing solar for the minority that does have solar.”
+Recently, the California Public Utility Commission formally opened its NEM 3.0, something that they lobbied for heavily, which will change the rules for net energy metering tariffs for California solar energy system owners.
+Their claim is that “it’s not fair for non-solar customers to be subsidizing solar for the minority that does have solar.”

 When in actuality, they are unhappy that residents who generate solar power pay very little compared to those who don’t have solar panels.
 Over the years, the net energy metering program has enabled solar homeowners to generate more clean energy than they need, just making their electric bills cheaper and cheaper.

 The for-profit utility companies did not like the loss in revenue.
 Now you see the problem, especially when utilities can add fees and increase rates pretty much on a whim.

-Why wouldn’t every Californian resident switch to solar with incentives like net metering?
+Why wouldn’t every Californian resident switch to solar with incentives like net energy metering?
 This is what keeps utility CEOs and shareholders up at night, especially with rates on the continual rise.

 When Will NEM Change?

 The latest estimate is that the final decision will be made in January 2022.
 Implementing these changes is expected to happen within 6 months of that final decision.
 NEM 3.0 is also likely to significantly impact solar projects’ economics across California.